 - Tail length: 2 to a little over 3 feet.

 - Coat: Adults have solid-colored short fur, light tan to silvery gray, yellowish red, or dark brown.
 Cubs often have spots, and occasional faint belly markings show in some adult females.
-Underside is generally a paler version of the overall coat color.
-(Sunquist and Sunquist) Occasionally, a genetic mutation turns much of the fur white, but these “leucistic lions” aren’t albinos.
-Some of their fur and skin has pigment, and their eyes aren’t pink.
+The cat’s underside is generally a paler version of the overall coat color.
+We’ll look at the mane a little later in this chapter.
+(Sunquist and Sunquist)

 - Average life span: 12 to 16 years.
-(I think the Cat Specialist Group includes captive animals in these figures; in the wild, male lions probably don’t live so long.)
+(I think the Cat Specialist Group includes captive animals in these figures; life in the wild is hard enough to shorten a lion’s life expectancy.)

 - Weight: 240 to 420 pounds.